dstackai/dstack/docs/quickstart.md

     Finally, if you'd like dstack to manage infrastructure on its own so you can pay directly to dstack for computing instances, please upvote [this request](https://github.com/dstackai/dstack/issues/3).

-It's now time to give a try to dstack, and run your first workflow.
+It's now time to give a try to dstack, and run your first `Workflow`.